Moka Only: 1989-1997: Formative years and first releases

 He is originally from Langford, British Columbia.
 As a teen, he did freestyles, graffiti and breaking.
-In 1989, he joined the rap group Sound Advice with Juice Dub (Rennie Foster), DJ Degree One & DJ Tee Double.
-In 1992, he formed a new group named Splitsphere with Prevail.
-Through the early 1990s he lived in Vancouver until he moved to San Diego.
+In 1989, he joined the rap group Sound Advice with Juice Dub (Rennie Foster), DJ Degree One, and DJ Tee Double.
+In 1991, he formed a new group named Split Sphere with Prevail.
+In 1993 the duo moved to San Diego, then to Vancouver in 1994.
+Prevail went on to form Swollen Members with Madchild.
+While Moka did name the group, he decided to pursue a solo career.
+The name, which is a double entendre for a large crew and a sexual innuendo, was later listed as one of the worst rapper names by Complex and Cracked.